johnspray74/ReactiveCalculator/README.md

     We will use Xmind to quickly create ALA diagrams during the workshop.

-9. Click on 'release' on the main AUTWorkshop2020 page of Github or click on this link:
+9. Click on 'release' on the main ReactiveCalculator page of Github or click on this link:

     https://github.com/john-spray/ReactiveCalculator/releases

     Click "Download the XMindParser here" to download it.
 Save it anywhere on your computer.
-    In a Windows Explorer window, unzip it so that the tool's executable is ready to use during the workshop.
+    In a Windows Explorer window, unzip it so that the tool's executable is ready to use.

 10. The workshop project uses a package that doesn't come installed with Visual Studio.
 We need to install it using the Nuget Package manager.